Variable-Displacement Motor (TL)

 -

-- parameter value Nominal shaft angular velocity.
-This is the angular velocity at which the nominal volumetric efficiency value is set;
+— parameter value Nominal shaft angular velocity.
+This is the angular velocity at which the nominal volumetric efficiency is set.;

 -

-- parameter value Nominal pressure drop.
-This value represents the differential pressure at which the nominal volumetric efficiency is set;
+— parameter value Nominal pressure drop.
+This value represents the pressure drop at which the nominal volumetric efficiency is set.;

-The block determines the Hagen-Poiseuille coefficient based on the nominal fluid and component parameters
+The unit determines the Hagen-Poiseuille coefficient based on the nominal parameters of the liquid and components

 where